 I prefer to begin by being grounded in actual human experience, and using inductive reasoning to look for ideas and meanings.

-It is important to struggle.
-We should not just give in to fate and circumstances.
-We should exercise will power.
+Perhaps it is important to struggle, to not just give in to fate and circumstances, to exercise will power.
 We should think, discern, plan, set goals, adopt values and priorities, and work to achieve along these lines.

 By doing so, we may glimpse the good, the true and the beautiful.